mrisen/inet-showcases/wireless/infrastructure/doc/index.rst

    :width: 70%
    :align: center

-Hosts can be configured to use infrastructure or adhoc mode by specifying the corresponding management module type.
+Hosts can be configured to use infrastructure or ad hoc mode by specifying the corresponding management module type.
 By default, :ned:`WirelessHost` uses :ned:`Ieee80211MgmtSta`, and :ned:`AccessPoint` uses :ned:`Ieee80211MgmtAp`.
-Additionally, :ned:`AdhocHost` is suitable for simulating adhoc wireless networks.
+Additionally, :ned:`AdhocHost` is suitable for simulating ad hoc wireless networks.
 It is derived from :ned:`WirelessHost` by changing management module to :ned:`Ieee80211MgmtAdhoc` (and also turning on IPv4 forwarding.)